 Worldwide, More Than Half Of Google’s Searches Happen On Mobile

-Google also says it has indexed 100 billion links within apps.
+Google also says it has indexed 100 million links within apps.

 Earlier this year, Google announced that for the first time, it was seeing more search activity on mobile than desktop.
 The caveat was that this was for 10 countries, including the US.
 Today, Google has now said this is the case worldwide.